Week-by-week guide to pregnancy

 What's happening in my body?

-You may have your anomaly scan this week, where you can meet and greet your baby.
+You may have your anomaly scan this week.
 The sonographer will be checking on your baby's development and will also examine your placenta (that's the pancake-shaped organ in your body that feeds your baby and removes waste).

 You might find yourself being woken up at night by sudden sharp pains in your calves.
 That's probably cramp, which is common in pregnancy.
 It's caused by muscular spasms, and it can feel like you're being stabbed in the leg for up to 10 minutes.
 Rub the muscle hard or pull your toes up towards your ankle.
 Exercising more in the day could help you avoid this and you could try these foot exercises.